Transformational leadership: Extraversion

 The two main characteristics of extraverts are affiliation and agency, which relate to the social and leadership aspects of their personality, respectively.
 Extraversion is generally seen as an inspirational trait usually exhibited in transformational leadership.

 Neuroticism

-Neuroticism generally gives an individual an anxiety related to productivity which, in a group setting can be debilitating to a degree where they are unlikely to position themselves in a role of transformational leadership due to lower self-esteem and a tendency to shirk from leadership responsibilities.
+Neuroticism generally gives an individual anxiety related to productivity which, in a group setting, can be debilitating to a degree where they are unlikely to position themselves in a role of transformational leadership due to lower self-esteem and a tendency to shirk from leadership responsibilities.
 When neuroticism is reverse-scored, it reflects emotional stability, which would yield a positive correlation to transformational leadership.

 Openness to experience

 Creative expression and emotional responsiveness have been linked to a general tendency of openness to experience.
 This trait is also seen as a component of transformational leadership as it relates to the ability to give big-picture visionary leadership for an organization.